BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 ## Accelerator Architectures in HPC {#sec:chapter2-accelerator-architectures}

+Applications depicted by dwarfs in The Dwarf Taxonomy, [Section @sec:the-dwarf-taxonomy], offer a wide-range of characteristics realistic to scientific computing applications.
+Lee et al. [@Lee:2010:DGV:1816038.1816021] show that certain applications -- the constraint solver and database sorting benchmark -- are better suited for CPUs while evaluating the validity of reported speedup results on GPU devices, which suggest structural characteristics of application impact on device performance.
+By extension, it is envisaged that applications represented by a dwarf will experience different performance based on the characteristics of application codes and the device on which it is executed, in other words, certain applications are better suited to specific types of accelerator.
 Accelerators, in this setting, refer to any form of hardware specialized to a particular pattern of computation; Thus, specialized hardware may accelerate a given application code according to that codes characteristics.
-From The Dwarf Taxonomy previously presented in [Section @sec:the-dwarf-taxonomy], it is envisaged that all applications represented by a dwarf are are better suited to specific types of accelerator.
 Accelerators commonly include GPU, FPGA, DSP, ASIC and MIC devices.
-We define accelerators to include all compute devices, including CPUs, since their architecture is well suited to accelerate the computation of specific dwarfs\ [@Lee:2010:DGV:1816038.1816021]; Additionally, the heterogeneous configuration of side cores on modern CPUs presents a similar set of work-scheduling problems, that occur on other accelerators, primarily, these cores need to be given the appropriate work to ensure good system performance.
+We define accelerators to include all compute devices, including CPUs, since their architecture is well suited to accelerate the computation of specific dwarfs; Additionally, the heterogeneous configuration of side cores on modern CPUs presents a similar set of work-scheduling problems, that occur on other accelerators, primarily, these cores need to be given the appropriate work to ensure good system performance.
 The remainder of this section will present and describe each type of accelerator, its history and its uses.

 Central Processing Units (CPU) have additional circuitry for branch control logic, and generally operate at a high frequency, ensuring this architecture is highly suited to sequential tasks or workloads with many divergent logical comparisons -- corresponding to the finite-state machine, combinational logic, dynamic programming and backtrack branch and bound dwarfs of the Berkeley Dwarf Taxonomy.